allegro/allegro.tech/_posts/2015-07-28-vaas-open-source-management-tool-for-varnish-cache.md

 We are proud to announce that today we released as open source [Varnish as a Service](https://stash.allegrogroup.com/projects/VAAS/repos/vaas/browse) (AKA VaaS), a [Varnish Cache](https://www.varnish-cache.org/) management tool.
-The tool has been successfuly used and continually developed for over a year at [Allegro](http://allegro.pl) to manage multiple farms of Varnish Cache servers.
+The tool has been continually developed and successfuly used for over a year at [Allegro](http://allegro.pl) to manage multiple farms of Varnish Cache servers.
 We got to the point where it is mature and flexible enough to share with the community as we believe there may be people out there who could benefit from using it.
 The key features that set VaaS apart from other tools are:

-1) [VCL](https://www.varnish-cache.org/trac/wiki/VCL) data validated and stored in a database
+1. [VCL](https://www.varnish-cache.org/trac/wiki/VCL) data validated and stored in a database
-2) Varnish API used to distribute VCLs in real time accross the entire caching server farm
+2. Varnish API used to distribute VCLs in real time accross the entire caching server farm
-3) API and GUI available for internal clients
+3. API and GUI available for internal clients
-4) Flexible templating system
+4. Flexible templating system
-5) It is now open source and available for free to anybody
+5. It is now open source and available for free to anybody

 Since we started using VaaS on a broader scale in Spring 2014, the most repetitive, time consuming, error prone and boring tasks related to VCL maintenance became automated and we handed them over to our internal customers.
 This is